 Due to the limitations of the MHPI, annual returns were used in this paper.
-The monthly rates of return and risk for KLCI (as proxy for shares) and MGS (as proxy for bonds) were annualised to match the annual rates of return and risk for MHPI (as proxy for residential properties).
 Both KLCI and MGS indices were adjusted to match the cut-off date of MHPI in October each year.
 Transaction cost was not incorporated in the total return computation and the omission of transaction cost is expected to create an upward bias to the residential property's return.
-However, as the holding period of an asset increases, the impact of the transaction cost is expected to diminish over time as the cost is spread over a long time span, and the investment in residential property, especially owner-occupied house, is long-term in nature.
+However, as the holding period of an asset increases, the impact of the transaction cost is diminished as the cost is spread over a longer time span, and the investment in residential property, especially owner-occupied house, will be of long-term in nature.